Introduction

 10 Tips for Handling Ministry of Labour (MLITSD) Inspections in Ontario

-As an employer in Ontario, it’s important to be prepared for a Ministry of Labour, Immigration, Training and Skills Development (MLITSD) inspection.
+As an employer in Ontario, it’s important to be prepared for a Ministry of Labour, Immigration, Training and Skills Development (MLITSD) inspection at your workplace.
 These inspections are meant to ensure that workplaces are following Ontario’s health and safety laws, and can result in penalties for non-compliance.
 Here are 10 tips for handling MLITSD inspections in Ontario.

 Tip 1: Understanding the MLITSD’s Authority